 The experts believe that the gloomy climate in Scotland prompted a deliberate genetic adaptation.
 Essentially, this means that red hair helps to take advantage of sunny days and allows the body to absorb more vitamin D.

-Managing director of the ScotlandsDNA project Alistair Moffat explained that the new research will be used to make a “ginger” map of the British Isles.
+Managing director of the ScotlandsDNA project Alistair Moffat explained that the research will be used to make a “ginger” map of the British Isles.
 They plan to map the number of possible carriers of the gene in Scotland to try and explain why there are so many redheads up north.

 He told the International Business Times his theory.
 "I think it’s to do with sunshine.
 We all need Vitamin D from sunshine but Scotland is cloudy,” Moffat said.